-Reusable Paper Towels: Why & How To Use Them — Plus, Some Brands To Look Into
+Reusable Paper Towels: Why & How To Use Them — Plus, 7 Brands To Look Into

-Reusable paper towels are reminiscent of the single-use ones most people are used to.
-But unlike traditional rolls, they can be used multiple times before being tossed in the trash (or in some cases, the compost bin).
+Unlike traditional rolls, reusable paper towels can do multiple cleaning jobs before being tossed in the trash (or in some cases, the compost bin).
 Here's an overview of their environmental benefits, how to use them, and a few places to buy them.

 What are the environmental benefits of reusable paper towels?

 Limiting the number of paper towels you throw away is one way to reduce your personal impact on the planet.
 It may seem like a tiny thing, but it makes a difference.
 When trash sits in landfill, it emits methane—a greenhouse gas that traps more heat than carbon.
 Anything we can do to cut back on household waste will therefore reduce our personal emissions and contribute to a slightly cooler future.
 According to the U.S. EPA, paper and paperboard products compose the largest percentage of all the materials Americans toss in a typical year, making them a great category to tackle first.